iPhemeris Astrology Software for iPhone & iPad

 NOTE: If the chart type does not remain selected after leaving the Edit Chart dialog, it is because iPhemeris did not find all the data needed to display that type of chart.
 Please check that you have entered all required information.

 The fastest way to create Progressed, Relocated and Solar Return charts is to make a copy of the birth chart and then edit the copy and turn on settings for whichever type you want.
-Doing this allows you to display both the Natal chart whatever you are adding in a Bi-Wheel.
+Doing this allows the display of both the Natal chart and whichever chart type you add in a Bi-Wheel.

 - Select a Natal Chart.